Tverous/Project-Your-Data/src/handout.md

 ### Part A.2 - Preview the Dataset [2 pt]

-Run the following code to preview the dataset:
+Run the following codes to preview the dataset:
 ``` python
 import matplotlib.pyplot as plt
 import numpy as np